Introducing our Author Sponsors for MCBD 2018!

 About Johnny Skip2: In Australia

 Johnny Skip2 is a world traveler; a collector of small things, and an adventurer all wrapped up into one little kid.
 But he needs your help.
 Come travel with Johnny and his little dog Grounder as they journey to the wonderful land of Australia in search of native muntrie berries.
-Adding to the adventure is a mother kangaroo that has lost her ‘joey’ and this leads Johnny on a quest to find her.
+Adding to the adventure is a mother kangaroo that has lost her ‘joey’ and this leads Johnny on a quest to find over.
 The Johnny Skip 2 adventure offer new sights and colorful Aussie phrases from ‘The Land Down Under.’
-Johnny Skip2 is a great interactive read-a-long that kids will love reading over and over again.
+Johnny Skip2 is a great interactive read-a-long that kids will love reading over and over.

 Brandon Makes Jiǎo Zi (餃子) is about a little Chinese-American boy named Brandon who gets a surprise visit from his grandma from China, Pó Po (婆婆).
 While Brandon and Pó Po (婆婆) are making Chinese dumplings, called jiǎo zi (餃子), Brandon makes a mess and he and Pó Po (婆婆) have a good laugh!
 They chat and bond over the experience.
 Then Brandon eats and eats and eats and makes a surprise at the end that delights the whole family!
 This story includes some conversational Mandarin Chinese (including Pinyin – pronunciation) and is written the way a real Chinese grandmother and her Chinese-American grandson would speak with each other.
 It is a fun read for families with children who are learning, or are interested in, Mandarin or Chinese culture.